Urbanism and Pilgrimage Subculture

-What I find fascinating about seichijunrei/butaitanbou (I just use pilgrimage in English), besides the fact that it just seems like a lot of fun, is that the practitioners demonstrate an unusually acute awareness of design elements in the built environment.
+What I find fascinating about seichijunrei and butaitanbou, besides the fact that they just seems like a lot of fun, is that the practitioners demonstrate an unusually acute awareness of design elements in the built environment.
 When comparing frames side-by-side, they can point out exactly what the animator has chosen to include, omit or change in the transfer.
 Pilgrimage often involves going to unfamiliar places and having a limited amount of time for discovery and collection.
 This creates a test scenario for legibility, the term planners use when they talk about how well a city’s layout can be understood by people navigating through it.
 When legibility is high, train stations, plazas and other points of interest are discoverable with relative ease.
 When legibility is poor, you are more likely to get lost or not find what you’re looking for.

 Until very recently, I was just an observer of pilgrimage phenomena, vicariously exploring far-flung cities and suburbs across Japan through their blogs and Twitter feeds.
 In the last couple of months I became brave enough to start reaching out directly, and was fortunate to find a few good-humored folks who don’t mind my very slow and broken Japanese.
 But the point-of-no-return for me came on a recent trip to Japan.
 My wife and I were staying in the Kansai area, with one day planned to visit Nara.
 Currently airing Beyond the Boundary (境界の彼方 Kyōkai no Kanata) had appeared to garner the greatest interest among pilgrims in the region, so I planned a few hours to explore some of the real life locations from the first three episodes before we toured the historic sites.
 While not enough time to prepare a thorough butaitanbou post on the level of the seasoned experts, I wanted to at least get a feel for what it’s like to be in their shoes.

 We visited Nara and Kashihara on 2013 October 18.